pagkly/Zed/Investopedia4/How the London Inter-Bank Offered Rate (LIBOR) Works.md

 ## How Is LIBOR Calculated?

-The IBA has constituted a designated panel of global banks for each currency and tenor pair.
-For example, 16 major banks, including Bank of America, Barclays, Citibank, Deutsche Bank, JPMorgan Chase, and UBS constitute the panel for U.S. dollar LIBOR.1 Only those banks that have a significant role in the London market are considered eligible for membership on the ICE LIBOR panel, and the selection process is held annually.
+The IBA has constituted a designated panel of global banks for each currency and [[Tenor|tenor]] pair.
+For example, 16 major banks, including Bank of America, Barclays, Citibank, Deutsche Bank, JPMorgan Chase, and [[UBS]] constitute the panel for U.S. dollar LIBOR.1 Only those banks that have a significant role in the London market are considered eligible for membership on the ICE LIBOR panel, and the selection process is held annually.

 As of April 2018, the IBA submitted a new proposal to strengthen the LIBOR calculation methodology.
 It suggested using a standardized, transaction-based, data-driven, layered method called the Waterfall Methodology for determining LIBOR.2

 -   The first transaction-based level involves taking a [[volume-weighted average price]](https://www.investopedia.com/terms/v/vwap.asp) (VWAP) of all eligible transactions a panel bank may have assigned a higher weighting for transactions booked closer to 11:00 a.m.
 London time.
 -   The second transaction-derived level involved taking submissions based on transaction-derived data from a panel bank if it does not have a sufficient number of eligible transactions to make a Level 1 submission.
 -   The third level—expert judgment—comes into play when a panel bank fails to make a Level 1 or a Level 2 submission.
-It submits the rate at which it could finance itself at 11:00 a.m.
-London time with reference to the unsecured, wholesale funding market.
+It submits the rate at which it could [[Finance|finance]] itself at 11:00 a.m.
+London time with reference to the [[Unsecured|unsecured]], wholesale funding market.

 The Waterfall Methodology retains the trimmed average calculation.